 New Attendance Warning Signs: What Every District Should Know

-YouthTruth’s new research on student experience and school safety, combined with SchoolStatus’s analysis of 2024–25 attendance patterns across 172 districts and insights from 3 million school-to-family messages, highlights emerging warning signs every district should know.
+YouthTruth’s latest research on student experience and school safety, combined with SchoolStatus analysis of 2024-25 attendance patterns across 172 districts and insights from 3 million school-to-family messages, highlights warning signs every district should be paying attention to right now.

 Take a Sneak Peek: